lino-framework/lino/docs/tutorials/dumpy.rst

 .. to run only this test:
   $ python setup.py test -s tests.DocsTests.test_dumpy

-**Python fixtures** are one of the important concepts which Lino adds to a Django project.
-They are used to write demonstration data samples for application prototypes and test suites.
+This tutorial shows how to use :doc:`the Python serializer
+</topics/dpy>` for writing and loading demonstration data samples for
+application prototypes and test suites.

 You know that a *fixture* is a portion of data (a collection of data records in one or several tables) which can be loaded into a database.